FB & Worship

 The following Worship protocols during the pandemic will be observed:

-Reservations to attend services will be required
+Reservations to attend services are no longer required.

 As a reminder, the Nursery will be unavailable until further notice

 Most doors will now be open.

 Ushers will continue to release people for Communion.

 Bulletins may be picked up on entering the church.

 Prayer Books and Hymnals can be found in the pews.

 We prefer that bulletins be taken home by worshipers.